dxpr/CountEverest/README.md

       }
     });
     ```

 ## Installation

 ### Direct Download

-Download the `counteverest.js` and `counteverest.css` files from the [releases page](https://github.com/dxpr/CountEverest/releases) and include them in your project.
+Download the `counteverest.js` and `counteverest.min.css` files from the [releases page](https://github.com/dxpr/CountEverest/releases) and include them in your project.

 ### Git Clone